DucNgn/minimal-docker-image/README.md

 ## Minimal Docker Image

-Contains only 1 docker image of rust, for testing only.
+Contains only 1 rust docker image, for testing only.